Safe Space Program

-Faculty or staff who have completed a Safe Space training can choose to display a sticker on their office door indicating that they are an ally of the LGBTQ community and are welcoming and supportive of LGBTQ students.
+Faculty or staff who have completed a Safe Space training can choose to display a sticker on their office door indicating that they are an ally of the LGBTQIA+ community and are welcoming and supportive of LGBTQIA+ students.

 When is the training, and how can I get involved?